markjnkim/es_mod/01-html/content/step-3-hero.md

 In total we will need five input elements.
 Three text fields, a radio button, and a checkbox.
 We will also need a button that will act as our data submission trigger or event.

-> **Deeper Dive**: There are many more `input` element types intended for a variety of uses to receive user information, for example a drop down or a file upload.
+> **Deep Dive**: There are many more `input` element types intended for a variety of uses to receive user information, for example a drop down or a file upload.
 Dig deeper and learn more about [input element types here.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input)

 We will place these inputs and the submit button within a `form` element.
 The `form` element represents a document section that contains interactive components or controls for submitting user information.